OfficeDev/office-js-docs-pr/docs/tutorials/powerpoint-tutorial.md

 ---
 title: PowerPoint add-in tutorial
-description: In this tutorial, you will build an PowerPoint add-in that inserts an image, inserts text, gets slide metadata, and navigates between slides. ms.date: 09/22/2023 ms.service: powerpoint
+description: In this tutorial, you will build a PowerPoint add-in that inserts an image, inserts text, gets slide metadata, and navigates between slides. ms.date: 09/25/2023 ms.service: powerpoint
 #Customer intent: As a developer, I want to build a PowerPoint add-in that can interact with content in a PowerPoint document.
 ms.localizationpriority: high